Private Charles Henry Bird

 DISCIPLINED JULY 1917

 On 28TH July Charles went AWL till 6pm 30th July.
 He was awarded 2 days confined to camp and lost 4 day’s pay.
-The total forfeiture of pay was 6 days but that misdemeanor is not listed.
+The total forfeiture of pay was 6 days but that misdemeanour is not listed.

-FRANCE AND TRENCH WARFARE
+FRANCE AND TRENCH WARFARE OCTOBER 1917

 On 17th October 1917 he left Southampton for France and joined his unit on 18th October.
 The soldiers now found themselves fighting the German in trench warfare.
 On the Western Front in 1914–1918, both sides constructed elaborate trench, underground, and dugout systems opposing each other along a front, protected from assault by barbed wire.
 The area between opposing trench lines (known as "no man's land") was fully exposed to artillery fire from both sides.
 Attacks, even if successful, often sustained severe casualties.
 Trench warfare created a living environment for the men which was harsh, stagnant, and extremely dangerous.
 Not only were trenches constantly under threat of attack from shells or other weapons, but there were also many health risks that developed into large-scale problems for medical personnel.
 Apart from the inescapable cold during the winters in France & Belgium, trenches were often completely waterlogged and muddy, and crawling with lice and rats